Eomm/blog-posts/posts/bonus-timeouts.md

 ## Testing timeouts

-If you have downloaded and installed the code from the [GitHub repository][repo], we can run the server with Node.js v20+ and the following command and we can set the timeouts via optional arguments:
+If you have downloaded and installed the code from the [GitHub repository][repo], we can run the server with Node.js v20+ and the following command, and we can set the timeouts via optional arguments:

 ```bash